fernando-duarte/X17A5/README.md

 #### Database construcution

-   * `databaseLineitems.ipynb` divides the balance sheet into asset terms and liability & equity terms
+   * `databaseLineitems.ipynb` divides the balance sheet into asset terms and liability & equity terms for pdf(s) and png(s)

    * `databaseUnstructured.ipynb` constructs a semi-finished database that captures all unique line items by column for the entirety of each bank and year